phatpham9/dotfiles/README.md

 ## Concepts

-- Setup new dev machine in minutes not hours
+- Setup new dev environment in minutes not hours
-- Use `bash` to run installation commands but `zsh` will be the main shell after all
+- Use `bash` to run installation commands but `zsh` will be the main shell
-- Use `homebrew` to install all GUI/CLI applications, it's easier to upgrade or uninstall the apps later
+- Use `homebrew` to install all GUI/CLI applications as it's easier to upgrade/uninstall the apps

 ## Features